-From a landlord’s perspective, spec suites can be a double-edged sword; on one hand they might make it easier to lease vacant space, but on the other hand, it takes time and resources to produce one.
+From a landlord’s perspective, spec suites can be a double-edged sword; on one hand, they might make it easier to lease vacant space, but on the other hand, it takes time and resources to produce one.

 However, under the right circumstances, building out a spec suite can be an effective way of attracting tenants to your property.

-In order to help you decide if a spec suite the right decision for your property, we’ve put together this list of pros and cons that landlords should keep in mind when considering whether to pursue a spec suite in one of their spaces.
+In order to help you decide if a spec suite is the right decision for your property, we’ve put together this list of pros and cons that landlords should keep in mind when considering whether to pursue a spec suite in one of their spaces.

-Make Smaller Suites Easier to Lease
+Spec Suites Make Smaller Suites Easier to Lease

 Not only are they more appealing to the eye when they are toured (for the same reason that staged homes are easier to sell), but the lack of finish out required makes these spaces very appealing to smaller tenants.

 Avoiding an office build-out can save these tenants both time and upfront costs.
-Often, tenants under 5,000 sf are not out in the market early enough to build out an entire space.
+Often, tenants under 5,000 square feet are not out in the market early enough to build out an entire space.
 Tenants of this size are also typically hesitant to come out of pocket for the build-out, which is becoming more and more as tenant improvement (TI) allowances are not usually enough to cover the rising construction prices.

 This means spec suites are very popular with smaller tenants, and usually lease out much quicker than non-spec suites and sometimes at a slight premium.